Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials, and templates.

 - 30" piece of wire, for hanging bunny

 - 1 yard each of (5 different colors)

 - 1/8" wide ribbon

-Cotton balls, pom poms, paint stick, button, google eyes, chenille strips, wire and ribbon
+You will need cotton balls, pom poms, a paint stick, buttons, google eyes, chenille strips, wire, and ribbon.

 Lay Cotton Balls and Pom-Poms on Paint Stick